kendo1234/k6-examples/README.txt

 Ramp Stages: Ramps virtual user hits up and down across the length of defined duration

 Checks: Run a check to verify the correct status code and also assert the transaction time of the response is less than a set amount (here 200ms)

+Note on output: k6 usually uses stdout, it can be configured to use JSON output or influx.
+To send data to influx instance use -

+k6 run --out influxdb=http://localhost:8086/k6 script.js

+The data is then sent to a DB named K6 and can be read with something like Grafana